Frick-David/void-docs/src/config/external-applications.md

 > Flatpak's sandboxing will not necessarily protect you from any security and/or
 > privacy-violating features of proprietary software.

+## Steam

+To install the video game service, steam, install its respective flatpak.

 ### Troubleshooting

 Some apps may not function properly (e.g. not being able to access the host